wix-incubator/wix-rest-docs/guides/Authentication.md

 > Access tokens expire after 10 minutes.
 Use your refresh token to request a new access token.

 ## Step 6: App Completes the OAuth Flow
-Call one of the following endpoints to complete the OAuth flow.

-A. **Complete the flow and close the installation window/tab**:
+A. If the user's flow is finished, redirect them to the following endpoint to complete the OAuth flow and close the installation window/tab:
 ```
 curl -X GET \
    'https://www.wix.com/_api/site-apps/v1/site-apps/token-received?<ACCESS_TOKEN>' \
 ```
-B. **Complete the flow without taking any visible action**:
+B. If the user can continue using your app, call the following endpoint to let us know that the flow is complete (without taking any visible action):
 ```
 curl -X POST \
    'https://www.wix.com/_api/site-apps/v1/site-apps/token-received' \